Dean in Indonesia resigns following Retraction Watch report

 The week at Retraction Watch featured:

-Our list of retracted or withdrawn COVID-19 papers is up to over 375.
-There are more than 45,000 retractions in The Retraction Watch Database — which is now part of Crossref.
-The Retraction Watch Hijacked Journal Checker now contains well over 200 titles.
+Our list of retracted or withdrawn COVID-19 papers is up past 400.
+There are more than 48,000 retractions in The Retraction Watch Database — which is now part of Crossref.
+The Retraction Watch Hijacked Journal Checker now contains more than 250 titles.
 And have you seen our leaderboard of authors with the most retractions lately — or our list of top 10 most highly cited retracted papers?
-Or The Retraction Watch Mass Resignations List?
+What about The Retraction Watch Mass Resignations List — or our new list of papers with evidence they were written by ChatGPT?

 Here’s what was happening elsewhere (some of these items may be paywalled, metered access, or require free registration to read):